-Then one day I get a phone call; a friend of a friend of a friend wanted me to perform at her inauguration party as CEO of a live-performance venue in New York City.
+Then one day I get a phone call.
+A friend of a friend of a friend wanted me to perform at an inauguration party for a new CEO at a live-performance venue in New York City.

 On the way in to the city in my rented car I call the police office that deals with passports.
 It’s ten to eight.
-Office doesn’t open until eight.
+The office doesn’t open until eight.
 But again, this feeling… It’s ringing.
 A woman answers.

 – Yes, I would like a new passport.